The Miranda Standard Environment

 as a top level expression, causes the elements of the list x to be

 printed one per line.
-See also layn\',
+See also layn\',lines`.

 > lay :: [[char]]->[char]